ZeldrisDeveloper/HackMeSSW/README.md

 Super Secure Website Level 0 Beginner: This website has 2 flags you must find first is the password the button then redirects you to an image of a dog there is a hidden flag you must find
 I might update this in my free time

-here to play Enter - https://zeldrisdeveloper.github.io/HackMeSSW2/
+test your skills here! https://zeldrisdeveloper.github.io/HackMeSSW2/